-Coho Restaurant team is pleased to announce our new culinary team – Chefs Ryan, Tim, and Jessica.
-As the saying goes, the sum is greater than each of the parts.
-This powerhouse trio will increase the capacity of the restaurant.
-Each night they will present and execute an evolving menu showcasing the best of the season.
-This will allow expanded hours and services while maintaining and strengthening the relationships with our local producers.
+As the saying goes, the whole is greater than the sum of the parts.
+Each night, our powerhouse team executes an evolving menu showcasing the best of the season while maintaining and strengthening relationships with our local producers.
 Our chefs are supported by a team of prep and professional servers whose goal is to elevate the dining experience for our patrons.

-Having grown up in a farming family, Chef Tim Payne loves cultivating relationships with small farms and food purveyors to showcase local ingredients in his dishes.
+Having grown up in a farming family, Chef Tim loves cultivating relationships with small farms and food purveyors to showcase local ingredients in his dishes.
 Prior to Coho Restaurant, he worked in several farm-to-table restaurants in Colorado.
 He was looking to move to a small community with lots of outdoor activities and a good food scene.
 After several vacations on Orcas Island, he realized that some day he would call San Juan Island home.

 Upon relocating to San Juan Island, he forged new relationships with farmers throughout the local region and loves the high quality of the produce and ingredients they offer the Coho Restaurant kitchen.
 Whether it is an heirloom carrot, beautiful head of tender red lettuce, or a sweet onion, these ingredients -- usually the sides -- can transform a dish, often becoming the stars.
 Each day his kitchen is brimming with the bounty of the season.